LunarLambda/hexe/README.md

 # Hexe

-`Hexe` is a minimal hexdumping tool.
-No fancy features.
+`Hexe` is a hexdumping tool with 0% fat.

 ## Compilation